 \subsection{On learning-based stabilization}

-Neural networks are becoming increasingly populair in the context of controller synthesis~\cite{ref:jin2020neural,ref:gaby2021lyapunov,ref:mukherjee2022neural,ref:zhang2022neural}.
+Neural networks are becoming increasingly popular in the context of controller synthesis~\cite{ref:jin2020neural,ref:gaby2021lyapunov,ref:mukherjee2022neural,ref:zhang2022neural}.
 A principled approach, however, that guarantees some form of stability is largely lacking.
-Progress has been made when it comes to handling side-information~\cite{ref:ahmadi2020learn}, obtaining statistical stability guarantees \cite{ref:boffi2021learn}, in the context of input-state stability under CTRNN modelling assumptions~\cite{ref:yang2022input}, in the context of input-output stability by exploiting the Hamilton-Jacobi inequality~\cite{ref:okamoto2022learning}, by exploiting contraction theory~\cite{ref:rezazadeh2022learning} and by exploiting Koopman operator theory~\cite{ref:zinage2022neural}, to name a few.
+Progress has been made when it comes to handling side-information~\cite{ref:ahmadi2020learn}, obtaining statistical stability guarantees \cite{ref:boffi2021learn}, in the context of input-state stability~\cite{ref:yang2022input}, in the context of input-output stability by exploiting the Hamilton-Jacobi inequality~\cite{ref:okamoto2022learning}, by exploiting contraction theory~\cite{ref:rezazadeh2022learning} and by exploiting Koopman operator theory~\cite{ref:zinage2022neural}, to name a few.
 As these methods are data-driven, errors inevitably slip in and great care must be taken when one aims to mimic CLF-based controllers,~\textit{i.e.}, if $L_gV(x)=0\implies L_fV(x)<0$ holds for the estimated system, does it hold for the real system and what happens if it does not?
 In particular, recall~\eqref{equ:Sontag}.
 Moreover, in this setting the underlying dynamical control system is frequently unknown and a function class for $V$ needs to be chosen \textit{a priori}, what does this choice imply?
-These questions motivate this note.
+These questions inspired this work.

 We also point out that these methods continue a long history of research on computational methods for Lyapunov functions,~\textit{e.g.}, see~\cite{ref:giesl2015review} for a review.